 It was mushy and lost most of its taste.
 So in the past couple of years, I’ve been preserving my zucchinis in three ways: chocolate zucchini bread, a delicious zucchini casserole, and this simple low-sugar zucchini bread that I am going to share with you today.

-We pick our zucchini, eat as much as we can during the season and what we can’t eat fresh I turn into zucchini bread.
+We pick our zucchini, eat as much as we can during the season and what we can’t eat fresh I turn into zucchini bread or death by chocolate zucchini bread.
 I bake a couple of loaves of bread, wrap them and send them to the freezer.
 During the year, they will serve as a snack or breakfast (a slice of bread with some fruit, and a piece of cheese is a meal in my book).

 Low Sugar Zucchini Bread Recipe…